tryscer/flock/flock-music.md

 "And so," says Cindy, "ends our day in Wonderland."
 ​	I nod.
-​	"Not with a bang but with a whisper."
+​	"Not with a bang but with a whisper," she adds.
 ​	"Look at the bright side, Cind."
 ​	"What bright side?"
 ​	We two keep to the back of the procession, whispering.
 ​	"That you don't have to tell Barry you'll be leaving."
 ​	Cindy laughs; it's not a happy laugh.
-I hug her and I can feel  the way she won't lean into my arms.
+I hug her and I can sense the way she won't lean into my arms.
 I feel ashamed at how jubilant I feel.
 ​	"I really thought I'll be getting away this time," she says.
 ​	"I know how you feel," I say and I pat her head.
 "I thought I'll be seeing my first show today."
 ​	"Yeah, roughly the same thing."